 Low Carb Diets and OGTT

-So if you are on a low carb diet (approximately less than 130g a day) you have probably developed something called peripheral insulin resistance (AKA physiological insulin resistance).
-During this state, any carbohydrate that you eat is most likely going to be diverted to your brain because the tissues in the rest of your body will not be taking up glucose as readily .
+So, if you are on a low-carb diet (approximately less than ~130g a day) you have probably developed something called peripheral insulin resistance (aka physiological insulin resistance).
+During this state, any carbohydrate that you eat is preferably going to be diverted to your brain because the many of the tissues in the rest of your body will not be taking up glucose as readily.

-If you take either the one or two step test while on a low carb diet the results are more than likely to indicate you have gestational diabetes.
-This is because the muscles and adipose tissues will not be able to absorb the large dose of glucose provided in these tests, thus causing your blood glucose levels to remain high.
+If you take either the one or two step test while on a low-carb diet the results are more than likely to indicate you have gestational diabetes.
+This is because the muscles will not be able to absorb the large dose of glucose provided in these tests, thus causing your blood glucose levels to remain high.

-In order to prevent a false positive, 5-7 days before the test starts make sure you are eating plenty of carbs, 250-300+ grams a day.
+In order to prevent a false positive, about 5–7 days before the test is conducted (but no less than 3) make sure you are eating plenty of carbs — 200+ grams a day minimum.
 Go ham with those sweet and white potatoes, rice, oats, squash, grains, etc., especially on workout days.
 If you are already eating sufficient carbs then this shouldn’t be a problem.

 A Final Note

 It is not advised that women try to lose weight while pregnant.
-If you are eating low carb with the intent of losing weight, please speak with your doctor.
+If you are eating low-carb with the intention of weight loss, please speak with your doctor.
 Below, the folks at Precision Nutrition have put together an infographic on what to eat while pregnant.
 Click on the picture to jump to their site.